-Close to 12 MT of essential oil were obtained from 4,700 hectares The price of eucalyptus oil from the Jiangsxi Province has seen of clary sage plantations in 2017.
-In 2018 1,700 hectares were little fluctuation because it is produced all year around.
-The fire cultivated.
+Close to 12 MT of essential oil were obtained from 4,700 hectares of clary sage plantations in 2017.
+In 2018 1,700 hectares were cultivated.
 The crop is a healthy one, and so is the demand.
-Some ban from government is still in place while most of the workforce of the distillers invested heavily in upgrading and steam distillation is away in the cities.
-There is some apprehension of over-cutting equipment.
-However, negligible margins on clary sage and huge of leaves, but we shall have to wait and watch.
-The price for this investment on environmental protection have deterred some product can be extremely volatile.
-Customers are advised to have small farmers from continuing. short term contracts to reduce the risk of unfulfilled longer term contracts.
+Some of the distillers invested heavily in upgrading and steam distillation equipment.
+However, negligible margins on clary sage and huge investment on environmental protection have deterred some small farmers from continuing.

-LUSD 155 .00 /kilo
+📥 USD 155 .00 /kilo